2022 Khash massacre

-Amnesty International reported that the death toll was 18 and that security forces used "lethal war bullets" in suppressing the people.
+Amnesty International (AI) reported that the death toll was 18 and that security forces used "lethal war bullets" in suppressing the people.

 The clashes were in response to the alleged rape of a 15-year-old Baloch girl in June by Colonel Ebrahim Kuchakzai, the commander of the Chabahar police force, and the Zahedan massacre on 30 September, which left 96 dead and 300 injured, fueling the anger of the people of Khash.

 Background

-The main cause and background of the alleged prior incidence of rape by Colonel Ebrahim Kouchakzai in Chabahar during an interview with a 15-year-old girl because of the incidence of a murder case in a nearby house.
+The main cause and background of the alleged prior incidence of rape by police Colonel Ebrahim Kouchakzai in Chabahar during an interview with a 15-year-old girl because of the incidence of a murder case in a nearby house.
 The colonel told the girl he had to "inspect her body" and then proceeded to molest and rape the girl, who later informed her mother of this, causing much anger.

 These clashes occurred after the 30 September incident, and the Zahedan massacre intensified protests in Khash.

 Massacre and casualties

 The protests in Khash started after the Friday prayer ceremony on 4 November 2022, and the protesters in this city gathered in the streets and chanted slogans against the Islamic Republic.
-They started throwing stones into the governor's office, which were directly targeted by war bullets.Iranian government officials, including Governor Khashsahebgol Salehi, stated that the protesters intended to seize the governor's building with armed attacks and the agricultural jihad office of this city was completely burned down, and the protesters of several banks, bank tellers, They also set fire to the chain store and police kiosk.
+They started throwing stones into the governor's office, which were directly targeted by war bullets.
+Iranian government officials, including Governor Khashsahebgol Salehi, stated that the protesters intended to seize the governor's building with armed attacks and the Ministry of Agricultural Jihad office of Khash city was completely burned down.
+Protesters also set fire to the chain store and police kiosk.
 According to him, 12 vehicles were burned in the city of Khash.